Digestive ulcers in horses are very common. Ulcers are believed to affect about 60-90% of performance horses at some stage in their life.

 Pyloric Ulcers in Horses

-Pyloric ulcers occur in the pyloric region – which is where the stomach opens to the small intestine.
+Pyloric ulcers occur in the pyloric region .
+This is where the stomach opens to the small intestine.
 Ulcers in this area can cause swelling and delayed gastric emptying which can cause colic.

-If pyloric ulceration gets severe enough, cells can swell and cause delayed gastric emptying, a more acidic environment, and potentially colic.
+If pyloric ulceration gets severe enough it will cause cells to swell, This will result in delayed gastric emptying.
+A more acidic environment, and potentially colic.
 Delayed emptying of the stomach is a serious condition and difficult to treat.
 The causes of pyloric ulcers are the same as gastric ulcers.
-Namely NSAID over-use and bacterial agents.
+Namely NSAID and over-use and bacterial agents.

 Treating different types of gastric ulcers